 Institutional Support to the Implementation of the Sustainable Energy for All (SE4ALL) Action Plan

-1. Energy Access: ensure universal access to modern energy services;
+- Energy Access: ensure universal access to modern energy services;

-2. Energy Efficiency: double the global rate of improvement in energy efficiency; and
+- Energy Efficiency: double the global rate of improvement in energy efficiency; and

-3. Renewable Energy: double the share of renewable energy in the global energy mix.
+- Renewable Energy: double the share of renewable energy in the global energy mix.

-In this regard, the Energy Commission (national focal point for SE4ALL), with technical and financial support from UNDP, developed the SE4ALL Action Plan, which was officially launched at the United Nations Conference on Sustainable Development (Rio+20) in Rio de Janeiro in June 2012.
-The Action Plan identifies key bottlenecks/barriers and proposes critical actions and commitments to address prioritized needs in the energy sector towards the attainment of the objectives outlined above.
+In this regard, the Energy Commission, national focal point for SE4ALL, with technical and financial support from UNDP, developed the SE4ALL Action Plan which was officially launched at the United Nations Conference on Sustainable Development (Rio+20) in Rio de Janeiro in June 2012.
+The Action Plan identifies key bottlenecks/barriers and proposes critical actions and commitments to address prioritised needs in the energy sector towards the attainment of the objectives outlined above.